Bras d'Or Lake Biosphere Region: Ecological characteristics

 The Bras d'Or Lake is an estuarine system located in the middle of Cape Breton Island.
 Cape Breton is a rugged and irregularly shaped island covering about 10,280 km2.
 It lies northeast of mainland Nova Scotia, and is joined to the mainland by a 1.4 km causeway constructed in 1955.
 Differential erosion has resulted in steep hills around the lake and peninsulas within it, which divide the estuarine ecosystem into five long, deep channels in the north half of the lake and a number of bays in the south.
 Along the west side of the watershed, steep hills rise abruptly to highland plateaus (the Cape Breton Highlands) at elevations of 250-300 m.

 Extensive wetland and bog deposits occur in the upper reaches of the watershed, specifically in the Cape Breton Highlands, the Boisdale Hills and the East Bay Hills.
 Large wetlands in the highland portions of the Middle River and Baddeck River serve to store and release water slowly to these major sub-watersheds within the Bras d'Or Lake.

 The most common fish of the boreal group found in the area are cod (Gadus morhua), white hake (Urophycis tenuis) and winter skate (Raja ocellatus).
 Representatives of the Arctic-boreal group include alligatorfish (Aspidophoroides monopterygius) and daubed shanny (Lumpenus maculatus).

 Socio-economic characteristics

 Indigenous First Nations populations living within the biosphere reserve form part of Mi'kmaq communities, with the majority living in four (of the six) official reserves: We'koqmaq (Whycocomagh), Wagmatcook, Eskasoni and Potlotek.
-The fifth reserve, Malagawatch (occupied seasonally), is also situated within the biosphere reserve area.
-A sixth reserve, Membertou, is located near Sydney, just outside the biosphere reserve area, but is closely associated with indigenous communities within the biosphere reserve.
+The fifth reserve, Malagawatch (occupied seasonally), is also situated within the biosphere region's area.
+A sixth reserve, Membertou, is located near Sydney, just outside the biosphere region, but is closely associated with indigenous communities within the biosphere region.

-The majority of employment in the reserve is linked to the tertiary service industry, although fishing, resource extraction, trading and research related to natural resources also take place.
+The majority of employment in the biosphere is linked to the tertiary service industry, although fishing, resource extraction, trading and research related to natural resources also take place.